-With promoting the opportunities externally we scrutinize the language we use in job posts and job descriptions, removing terms that may suggest gender or age bias.
+With promoting the opportunities externally we scrutinize the language we use in job posts and job descriptions, removing terms that may suggest gender or age bias in order to promote inclusive hiring strategies.
 We seek new avenues for posting positions, seeking social groups and job boards that serve disparate communities.
 When applications come in, we analyze each candidate against the same metrics, we do not disqualify if a profile is inconsistent with that of “typical” applicants.
 There are no automatic cuts for differences in education; there are no positives or negatives for a university degree versus bootcamp completion or being self-taught.
 Any decisions made based on those could suggest an economic bias, for example.
 We want to look at a candidate’s whole story and find the why behind the choices they have made, not the opportunities they were previously given.
 We do not want our hiring decision to be the continuation of negative biases from the candidate’s previous employers.
 We look for potential, not just what they have already accomplished, even for candidates with impressive employment histories.
 Technology changes daily, clients and product development will ensure that tomorrow’s challenges will be different than today’s.
 It is the passion and ability, for a candidate interested in a technical role, to learn that is what is most important.
 If we fail in finding candidates from different backgrounds for a role, we pause on the quick hire and identify where we can cast the wider net.

-It seems very common nowadays to rale against hiring for a cultural fit, indicating that the approach feeds into cultural bias.
+It seems very common nowadays to rail against hiring for a cultural fit, indicating that the approach feeds into cultural bias.
 We would argue that if it is true for one’s organization then the culture is what needs to change; that the culture itself is not values-based and is inflexible.
 Culture is a great word, often misused.
 It requires a defined environment with the right ingredients to flourish.
 This constantly needs to be tended to.
 It doesn’t just happen and if not cared for overtime can become toxic.
 We need to coach our teams so that we can adapt and that our language and actions support inclusion.
 And we view changing our habits as growth.
 We look at microaggressions and work together to stamp them out.
 The word “guys” for example is so common when referencing a group of people.
 We call out the use of terms like these, in public, at the time it is said.
 We chose to use the term “team” instead, for example.
 We take the shame out of saying the exclusive term so that we all become more comfortable and accountable to change.

 What we measure we can affect.
-Putting metrics behind hiring to identify areas where we are not attracting or retaining the diversity of talent we desire is part of identifying the root cause.
+Putting metrics behind hiring to identify areas where we are not attracting or retaining the diversity of talent we desire with our inclusive hiring practices is part of identifying the root cause.
 We also must recognize that we are fallible, that we do not have all of the answers and that the best intent may not go as planned.
 We must be willing to hear feedback from candidates and employees alike, listen empathetically and take suggestions from others as to how to improve.

 Fostering an inclusive culture and listening to our current and future employees is what will allow us to remain competitive and to continue to attract the best talent.